marchage/EncryptedAlbum/README.md

 # SecretVault

-SecretVault is a native macOS app for securely hiding photos and videos using strong, modern encryption.
+SecretVault is a native macOS and iOS app for securely hiding photos and videos using strong, modern encryption.

 ## Features